flamah/hello-world/README.md

 # hello-world
-Trying out the creating a repository on git hub
+Trying out creating a repository on git hub